wallarm/product-documentation/docs/latest/installation/connectors/cloudflare.md

 ### 2. Obtain and deploy the Wallarm worker code

-To run a Cloudflare worker routing traffic to the Wallarm connector:
+To run a Cloudflare worker routing traffic to the Wallarm node:

 1. Contact [support@wallarm.com](mailto:support@wallarm.com) to get the Wallarm worker code for your connector deployment (Wallarm- or self-hosted).
 1. [Create a Cloudflare worker](https://developers.cloudflare.com/workers/get-started/dashboard/) using the provided code.
-1. Set the address of your [Wallarm connector instance](#1-deploy-a-wallarm-connector) in the `wallarm_node` parameter.
+1. Set the address of your [Wallarm node instance](#1-deploy-a-wallarm-node) in the `wallarm_node` parameter.
 1. If using [out-of-band](../oob/overview.md) mode, set the `wallarm_mode` parameter to `async`.

-    Based on the selected mode, the worker controls whether traffic goes through the connector inline or if original traffic proceeds while a copy is inspected for malicious activities.
+    Based on the selected mode, the worker controls whether traffic goes through the Wallarm node inline or if original traffic proceeds while a copy is inspected for malicious activities.

     ![Cloudflare worker](../../images/waf-installation/gateways/cloudflare/worker-deploy.png)
 1. In **Website** → your domain, go to **Workers Routes** → **Add route**: